JustinMills2024/File-permissions-in-Linux/README.md

 <br><img src="https://github.com/JustinMills2024/File-permissions-in-Linux/assets/159082478/ecbcb83e-f6b1-44ae-afde-756733f9d0ff" alt="Image 4"></br>

 <h2>Summary</h2>

-I changed multiple permissions to match the level of authorization my organization wanted for files and directories in the projects directory.
+<br>I changed multiple permissions to match the level of authorization my organization wanted for files and directories in the projects directory.
 The first step in this was using ls -la to check the permissions for the directory.

 This informed my decisions in the following steps.
-I then used the chmod command multiple times to change the permissions on files and directories.
+I then used the chmod command multiple times to change the permissions on files and directories.</br>